The 6 Best Natural Hair Products for Curls and the Best Curly Method

 The next day the hair looks even better, it is voluminous, fluffy, soft and super defined.

 Ok we have the method down, but what products do we use to achieve this coveted look?!
-I mentioned before that I bought an arsenal- full and now without further ado, here are what I have found to be
+I mentioned before that I bought an arsenal-full and now without further ado, here are what I have found to be top tings!

 - Deva curl.
-If you have been logged into the curly world for a while you will know that so many curlies swear by this line for a multitude of reasons. it was created by Lorraine Massey herself, smells incredible, has oh- so- nice ingredients and really does a beautiful number on curls.
+If you have been logged into the curly world for a while you will know that so many curlies swear by this line for a multitude of reasons. it was created by Lorraine Massey herself, smells incredible, has oh-so-nice ingredients (UPDATE: this line has proven to be problematic for those who wear it regularly) and really does a beautiful number on curls.
 I use the DevaCurl Supercream after co- scrunching (scrunching with conditioner in) then follow with the DevaCurl Light Defining Gel My hair lasts all week with bouncy definition and really shines.
 The Deva line is a bit expensive, but I think it is well worth it, and you can try out the devacurl kit for just under $25 order here

 Related: Deva Curl Light Defining Gel Review